androidexplained/androidexplained.github.io/_posts/2020-10-21-improving-textview-settext-performance.markdown

 In order to create **PrecomputedText** we need to pass the text and **TextMetricsParams** of the target **TextView** to `PrecomputedTextCompat.create` method.
 Since it does heavy text layout measurements its best to call it from a background thread.

-In the below code snippet we can see a full example using [Kotlin coroutines](https://github.com/Kotlin/kotlinx.coroutines)
+In the below code snippet we can see a full working example using [Kotlin coroutines](https://github.com/Kotlin/kotlinx.coroutines)

 ~~~
 private fun TextView.setTextAsync(text: String) {